sohamtiwari3120/sohamtiwari3120.github.io/_pages/about.md

 👋 Hello there!
 I am Soham (so-hum).
 Pleased to meet you!

+I am a Data Scientist at AppZen.
+As part of the expense audit team, I am building models leveraging transformers and LLMs to train models that better categorize documents.

+I have recently delivered a fraud-detection model, that leverages Naive Bayes, expertise in Probability Theory, and Llama-3.1 for identifying fraudlent submissions to automated expense platform.

-I am a graduate student at the Language Technologies Institute (LTI), Carnegie Mellon University.
+I graduated from Language Technologies Institute (LTI), Carnegie Mellon University in 2022.

 My interests and past work lie in
-- Large Language Model
+- Large Language Model distillation and post-training fine-tuning.
 - Multimodal Machine Learning
-- Audio-based interactions
+- LLM based applications enablingAudio-based interactions
 - Natural Language Processing
 - Reinforcement Learning
-- Artificial Social Intelligence
+- Artificial Social Intelligence (my dream is to build the an Agent that is as socially intelligent as humans)

 I have presented my [research](https://scholar.google.com/citations?user=oVO9OCsAAAAJ&hl=en&authuser=1) in various workshops and conferences like <b>ACL, ISLS, APSIPA, </b> and <b>NeurIPS.</b>